gauravvpa/gauravvpa/README.md

  1. I have also working experience in Front End
  2. I am interested in Databases, Message Queues, Backend system in general
  3. I am currently learning to unlearn myself
- 4. I am also exploring Golang currently for some personal projects
  5. I have still keen interest in competitive programming

-This year [2024], I will push myself to do some open source stuff.
+This year [2026], I will push myself to do some open source stuff.